 As we begin to move into spring I find my self in an oddly cheerful place.
 Stay with me, I know how that sounded.
 Spring is, for most of us, a time of rebirth, life, possibility.
 I understand all that, and to some extent share in that sense of hope.
 Being of eastern European heritage, I’m also able to find a place for darker rumination on promise and dreams unrealized.
 Which is important for a Jew.
 Where would my people be without a dark cloud to safeguard us from the glare of a too sunny sky.
-By now I imagine you’re a step ahead of me, and can see that this leading where all things eventually do; to baseball.
+By now I imagine you’re a step ahead of me, and can see that this is leading where all things eventually do; to baseball.

 As a little boy I dreamt only of being a major league catcher when I grew up.
 If you’re the kind of pest who needs to know whether or not I had the talent to support that sort of fantasy the short answer is obviously not.
-A more nuanced response would be that for a brief period of time, I could really hit.
+A more nuanced response would be that for a brief period of time, I could hit.
 Not make good contact for an eight or nine year old kid, but really swing a bat.
 When I was ten I struck out seven times in twenty two games.
 When I was eleven I hit a drive over 240 feet to straight away centerfield.
-When I was twelve I averaged over .500 for the season.
+When I was twelve I averaged over 500 for the season.
 Even in a mediocre league those were not small achievements.
 It was all hand-eye coordination as I was never more than average size for my age.
 I made the league all-star team even though my father not only wasn’t a coach, but frequently missed my games.
 And then things took a turn.
 When registering me to play for the season in which I was thirteen years old, my father made an odd decision.
 Instead of allowing me my last time in the 10-13 age bracket, he moved me to the 14-16 year old group.
 Did I mention that I was not a big kid?
 Not since Samson got a buzz cut has an icon of Hebraic strength taken such a precipitous fall.
 I’d go into agonizing detail but that’s really for a time when I’m actually wallowing in genuine misery instead of just playing at it.
 What can I say.
 I was too physically immature to have acne, no less muscles.
 The kids I was up against were a lot bigger than me.
 And shaving.
 And playing under assumed names too avoid child support payments.
 Didn’t go well.
 That was my final involvement with anything more organized than a post hangover softball game here and there.
 Realistically I understand that if I was of serious talent I would have been able to handle it anyway.
 Still, there’s a moment every March when I slip into “what if” motif for a few minutes and think about how nice it would have been if my teen years had kept apace.
 The reason for this is not hard to see.
 In less than a month the guys who had the gifts I could only wish for will be playing ball, and I will be watching them do it.
 I will not be suiting up.
 The impact of the sport on my life is significant.
 Baseball has always been more than a favored pastime to me.
 As an interest which holds an almost religious place in my mind it has been a source of comfort at some very low times in my life.
 On rare occasion (Met fan) it has been at the center of incredible joy.
 If you’re a reader of my previous work it has had an ongoing role in my writing, both as subject (Dr. Norwood + T.J.
 Rivera = Better MLB), and reference (Tyler Kepner; Trump’s Best Hope For 2020).
 I have mentioned it enough and in enough ways that my longing apparently has been picked up by one person who was kind enough to share a few words of encouragement with me.
 As I’ve been told numerous times my writing has a pronounced tendency to lean in sarcastic direction so I thought I would take this opportunity to share something atypically upbeat.*

 “My dear Mr. Goldberg,